Rain-py/Rain/notes.md

 Use the Ambassador pattern if you require a centralized component to handle network-related concerns and facilitate communication between the client and the service.
 This is useful for managing the network aspects of the system, such as load balancing, protocol translation, or implementing service discovery.

+### Adapter Design Pattern

+The Adapter pattern converts the interface of one class into another interface that the client expects.
+It allows incompatible classes to work together by providing a common interface.
+The adapter wraps one class with another class to make their interfaces compatible, without modifying the existing code of the adapted class.

+Example:
+Suppose you have an existing LegacyRectangle class that represents a rectangle with methods calculateArea() and calculatePerimeter().
+However, you have a client code that expects a Shape interface with methods getArea() and getPerimeter().
+To make the LegacyRectangle compatible with the client code, you can create an Adapter class that implements the Shape interface and internally uses the LegacyRectangle object.
+The Adapter class maps the getArea() and getPerimeter() methods to the corresponding methods of the LegacyRectangle class.